Wondering how to comment on a PDF?

 - What are Virtual Teams and How to Manage Them (2020 Guide)

-As for your content creation and approval process, we have a laser-sharp solution in mind.
+As for your content strategy and approval process, we have a laser-sharp solution in mind.

 The Easier (And Free) Way To Comment On A PDF: ClickUp